 General meetings are the principal forum for dialogue with Shareholders and Shareholders are encouraged to participate in such meetings.
-During these meetings, Shareholders are able to engage with the Board and the management on the Group's business activities, financial performance and other business-related matters.
+During these meetings, Shareholders are able to engage with the Board and the management in discussions on the Group's business activities, financial performance and other business-related matters.
 As and when necessary, the Executive Directors and the Group Finance Director will meet analysts and fund managers who wish to seek a better understanding of the Group's business and operations.
 This also enables the Company to solicit feedback from the investment community on a range of strategic and topical issues which provide valuable insights to the Company on investors' views.

-The Company has appointed an investor relations firm, August Consulting Pte Ltd, to manage communications with its stakeholders and to ensure that their queries and concerns are promptly addressed by the relevant management personnel.
+The Group Finance Director, Jack Wong, is in-charge of investor relations and he will manage communications with stakeholders to ensure that their queries and concerns are promptly addressed by the relevant management personnel.

 The Group currently does not have a fixed dividend policy.
 The form, frequency and amount of future dividends that the Directors may recommend or declare in respect of any particular financial year or period will be subject to the factors such as the level of cash and accumulated profits, actual and projected financial performance, projected levels of capital requirements and general financing condition, restrictions on payment of dividends imposed on the Group by its financing arrangements (if any), general economic and business conditions in countries the Group operates and other relevant factors as the Board may deem appropriate.
-The Board has recommended a first and final tax exempt (one-tier) dividend of 0.3 Singapore cents per ordinary share for FY2016 for approval by Shareholders at the forthcoming AGM.
+The Board has recommended a first and final tax exempt (one-tier) dividend of 0.36 Singapore cents per ordinary share for FY2017 for approval by Shareholders at the forthcoming AGM.